-Wendy Williams Gifted $40K Diamond-Encrusted Watch From Husband Kevin Hunter Amidst Marriage Drama
+Wendy Williams Reportedly Gifted $40K Diamond-Encrusted Watch From Husband Kevin Hunter Amidst Marriage Drama

 Williams returned to her eponymous Wendy Williams Show in early March after several months off to tend to her personal health struggles and other issues.
 Upon her return to the show, Williams revealed her ongoing battle with Graves’ disease, an immune system disorder.
 Entertainment Tonight reported that just one week after that admission, Williams revealed that she had launched a hotline to help victims of drug addiction and substance abuse.

-Williams then revealed to viewers that she was living in a sober house, away from Hunter and their son and that she was taking care of some long-neglected issues stemming from her past addictions.
-Shortly after her tearful admission this, it was revealed that Hunter’s mistress had delivered a child under an alias at a Philadelphia hospital.
+Williams then revealed to viewers that she was living in a sober house away from Hunter and their son and that she was taking care of some long-neglected issues stemming from her past addictions.
+Shortly after her tearful admission, it was revealed that Hunter’s mistress had delivered a child under an alias at a Philadelphia hospital.
 Neither Williams nor Hunter have formally commented on this latest revelation.

 The above Instagram photo shows two equally stunning watches.
 The timepiece allegedly purchased by Hunter for Williams is on the left.